How to End a Letter (Closing Examples and Sign Off’s)

 • If you need any clarification, please don’t hold back from calling me during business hours

-• Many thanks for your exceptional intervention to clear the issue
+• Many thanks for your exceptional intervention in clearing the issue

 • I appreciate your time, attention, and consideration